rancher/docs/content/rancher/v2.x/en/installation/ha/helm-rancher/_index.md

 ### Finishing Up

-That's it you should have a functional Rancher server.
+That's it.
+You should have a functional Rancher server.
 Point a browser at the hostname you picked and you should be greeted by the colorful login page.

 Doesn't work?
-Take a look at the [Troubleshooting]({{< baseurl >}}/rancher/v2.x/en/installation/ha/helm-rancher/troubleshooting/) Page
+Take a look at the [Troubleshooting]({{< baseurl >}}/rancher/v2.x/en/installation/troubleshooting/) Page.